Making a Standalone Binary

 }

-Because although the function are defined on different structs, they have the same name.
-But, because of mangling, the actual name of the function would be something like
+Although the functions are defined on different structs, they have the same name, but because of mangling, the actual name of the function would be something like

 A::new -> _ZN7mycrate1A3new17h5f3a92c8e3b0a1a2E